pcatach/pcatach.github.io/_posts/freud.md

 categories: social-science
 ---

+Freud had a background in the medical sciences and he was interested in finding a deterministic explanation for psychich (mental) phenomenon.

+He was a great deal influenced by experiments with suggestion and hypnosis, which led to his development of free association.

 Sigmund Freud was not just the founder of psychoanalysis, but also the first person to systematically investigate how the mind works from a scientific perspective (or at least his understanding of science at the time).
 He created a framework for understanding the human mind that influenced all further developments up to this day.